"You could parachute him into an island full of cannibals and come back in five years and he'd be the king."

 Sam Altman is not that.

 He runs one of the most powerful companies in history.
 He testifies before Congress.
 He makes decisions that affect hundreds of millions of people daily.
-He's not brooding in a coffee shop.
+He's not journaling about his feelings.
 He's negotiating with heads of state.

 But here's the thing about the Enneagram: every type has subtypes.
 And the self-preservation Type 4 is the counter-type — the version that channels envy and inner pain not into melodrama, but into relentless effort.